Data-Driven Feature Tracking for Event Cameras With and Without Frames: Additional Ablation Experiments

 \subsection{Augmentation Parameters}

 To validate the utility of our augmentation strategy, we train the reference network with different augmentation parameters.
-In~\cref{tab:sup_ablate_augm}, we present the experimental results for using rotations (R) of up to $\pm 30^\circ$, scaling (S) of up to $\pm 10\%$, and translations (T) of up to $\pm 5px$.
+In Tab.~\ref{tab:sup_ablate_augm}, we present the experimental results for using rotations (R) of up to $\pm 30^\circ$, scaling (S) of up to $\pm 10\%$, and translations (T) of up to $\pm 5px$.
 The default training settings use rotations of up to $\pm 15^\circ$, scaling of up to $\pm 10\%$, and translations of up to $\pm 3px$.
 Without augmentation, we observe significant degradation on both datasets.
 The benefit of additional translation augmentation is inconclusive, given the degradation on EC and improvement on EDS.
 Lastly, with increased rotation augmentation, we observe that the performance improves on average for both datasets.
+Notably, the sim-to-real gap can be demonstrated when the reference network is trained without on-the-fly augmentations (No Aug).
+As a consequence, the expected FA metric on the real dataset drops considerably, from 0.745 to 0.535 on the EC dataset and from 0.346 to 0.150 on the EDS dataset.
+The sim-to-real gap is also apparent in the qualitative comparisons between the multiflow dataset (Fig.~\ref{fig:sup_multiflow}) and the real datasets, EDS and EC (Fig. 5 in the main manuscript).